RealTimeLogic/Xedge32/doc/source/misc.rst

 - ``"restart"``: Restarts the ESP32.

 - ``"killmain"``: Terminates the main process powering LuaShell32, and reclaims memory.
 You may choose to terminate the main process and stop LuaShell32 when a network connection is established.
-Refer to the ``xedge.netevent()`` function for example code.
+Refer to the ``xedge.event()`` function for example code.

-xedge.netevent()
+xedge.event()
 -----------------

-The ``xedge.netevent()`` function allows you to subscribe and unsubscribe from network events, enabling you to monitor changes to the network status.
+Xedge32 extends the `xedge.event() <https://realtimelogic.com/ba/doc/?url=Xedge.html#event>`_ mechanism, allowing you to subscribe and unsubscribe from network events, thus enabling the monitoring of network status changes.

 Syntax
 ~~~~~~~

 .. code-block:: lua

-   xedge.netevent(callback [,unsubscribe])
+   xedge.event(callback [,unsubscribe])

 Parameters
 ~~~~~~~~~~~